Deliciously creamy and perfectly spiced coconut-flavored pumpkin soup! Just the dish you need for fall and winter’s chilly days and nights!

 Shredded Coconut, for garnish

-Heat the oil in a large sauce pan over low heat.
-Add the onion, garlic and ginger and cook just until aromatic.
-Add the rest of the spices and the sugar.
-Give a quick stir and then add the butternut squash.
-Cook for 2-3 minutes until the butternut squash is fully coated by the spices.
+Heat the oil in a large saucepan over low heat.
+Add the onion, garlic, and ginger and cook until the onions begin to soften.
+Add the rest of the spices and the sugar and cook until very aromatic.
+We want the spices to be fully heated to release their flavors.
+Add the pumpkin or butternut squash puree.
+Cook for 2-3 minutes until fully coated by the spices.

 Pour in the vegetable stock and bring to a boil.
 Lower the heat and simmer until the vegetables are tender.
 Remove from the heat and allow to cool down for a few minutes.